FriederikeLess/my_exersice_repo/README.md

 # my_exersice_repo
-this repository is meant to be an exercise to learn working with GitHub
+This repository is meant to be an exercise to learn working with GitHub I don't have anything (such as pdf-files or else) on this DCI laptop to add to this repository.